hannesdatta/course-dprep/content/docs/modules/week7/_index.md

 ---
 weight: 50
-title: Week 6) Final project phase
+title: Weeks 7) Course summary and exam preparation
-description: Finalize your team projects!
+description: Finalize your team projects and prepare for the exam
 bookCollapseSection: true
 draft: false
 ---

-# Week 6: Project phase
+# Week 7: Project phase and final course week

 ## Kick-starting your week
 - Watch the energizer for the week on YouTube (tba)